santiment/academy/src/docs/metrics/mvrv/index.md

 ## Usage Guide

 The MVRV ratio allows traders to gauge both actual profitability vs. loss on the network, as well as gauge the inherent degree of fear and greed that comes with it.
 Assets have different extremes in terms of how far a positive or negative fluctuation in its MVRV can go.
-And if we measure the coin’s current MVRV vs. its lowest and highest points, it’s usually fair to make educated presumptions of when price tops and bottoms are forming.
+And if we measure the coin's current MVRV vs. its lowest and highest points, it's usually fair to make educated presumptions of when price tops and bottoms are forming.

 ### MVRV Bitcoin chart